monsoonmaelstrom/book2/book2.md

 What in the hell am I supposed to say to that?
 That I don’t have faith in anyone?
 That half the time I’m not sure I trust anyone?
 Fuck.

 I’ve forgiven Alex for more or less the same thing a half a dozen times over.
 But Alex has also saved my life a half a dozen times over to make up for it.
-I sigh again.

 I decide to lay my cards on the table.
 “I want to trust you.
 I really do.
 It would make it easier for me.
 It would make it easier for Liam.
 It would be easier for everyone.
 But for as long as I’ve known you, I’ve done nothing to you except keep you alive.
 Whereas you’ve erased my memory, lied to me, and tried to drive a wedge between me and Liam, so hopefully you can see why that might be difficult for me.”